c410-f3r/c410-f3r.github.io/content/thoughts/sparse-multidimensional-structures-written-in-rust/index.md

 Slicing isn't great for CSL, COO should receive more love, there isn't any agnostic transformation like `resize` or `transpose` and more formats could be added.
 All of these TODO's might be added at some point in the future with enough free time and willingness.

-Last but not the least, I *think* that I invented a new sparse structured that is space-efficient and enables a fine-grained control over sparsity.
+Last but not the least, I *think* that I invented a new sparse structure that is space-efficient and enables a fine-grained control over sparsity.
 More on this in a later post.

 [arrayvec]: https://github.com/bluss/arrayvec
 [CslLineConstructor]: https://docs.rs/ndsparse/0.2.1/ndsparse/csl/struct.CslLineConstructor.html